semrush/intergalactic/website/docs/patterns/feedback-yes-no/feedback-yes-no.md

 @## Remembering states

-1. If the user sent the feedback, **the notice isn’t shown to him/her anymore**.
+1. If the user sent the feedback, **the notice isn’t shown to them anymore**.
 2. It's recommended to store this status in `user`.
 In order not to be obtrusive.
 3. It's allowed to store the statuses of closing and showing in `local storage`.